How the Bank of Canada rate hike affects your mortgage

 When the Bank of Canada’s posted rate starts climbing, some home buyers will be “stress tested” at a higher rate.
 Joining the homeowner’s club will have a higher barrier of entry.

 Even before the rate hike, the mortgage market was changing.
-In early July, Royal Bank of Canada raised rates by 0.2 of a percentage point for some of its fixed-rate mortgages as bond yields moved higher.
+In early July, RBC raised rates by 0.2 of a percentage point for some of its fixed-rate mortgages as bond yields moved higher.
 Other major banks followed with their own rate increases.

 Still thinking of getting into the market?
 Here’s a tool to show how your monthly mortgage payments would differ at various interest rates.